-- Open Houses

-The study team will lead a series of four open houses in the cities of Fort Worth, Arlington, Grand Prairie, and Dallas to present the proposed alignment to be evaluated in the NEPA process and outline the FTA NEPA process for the public. - Public Meetings/Hearings Following the publication of the draft NEPA document, NCTCOG and FTA will conduct a series of three public meetings/hearings to solicit comments on the NEPA document and design.
+- Open Houses The study team led a series of four open houses in Summer 2023 in the cities of Fort Worth, Arlington, Grand Prairie, and Dallas to present the proposed alignment to be evaluated in the NEPA process and outline the FTA NEPA process for the public. - Public Hearings Following the publication of the draft NEPA document, NCTCOG and FTA will conduct a series of three public hearings to solicit comments on the NEPA document and design.
+These hearings are anticipated to be scheduled in Spring 2026.